farhankhwaja/connect4/README.md

 ![connect4](images/image.png)

-This a connect 4 game with wager.
+This an pure blockchain based connect 4 game with wager.
 The game is played between two players.
 Each player has a wager amount.
 The winner takes the wager amount of the loser.
 The game is played on a 6x7 board.
 The players take turns to drop a piece in the board.
 The first player to get 4 pieces in a row, column or diagonal wins the game.
 The game ends in a draw if the board is full and no player has won.

 All actions are on-chain.